desertnet/live-index/README.md

 Appends a file given by `path` to the list of data files and indexes it.
 Calls the callback once indexing is complete.

-### Method `readStreamFromIndex(identifier)`
+### Method `readStreamBetweenIndexes(startIdentifier, endIdentifier)`

-Returns a `Readable` stream starting from the data file and position specified by `identifier`.
+Returns a `Readable` stream starting from the data file and position specified by `startIdentifier` and ends at the data file and position specified by `endIdentifier`.
 This stream will automatically span across multiple data files.
-If the identifier is not in the index `undefined` is returned instead of a stream object.
+If any or both of the identifiers are not in the index, then `undefined` is returned instead of a stream object.
+If the index for `endIdentifier` comes before `startIdentifier`, an error is thrown.

 ### Callback `indexer(chunk, addIndex, processedTo)`